 What is convenient about these shrimp is that they also breed by keeping their eggs in the abdomen until they are big enough to look after themesleves, which is when the mother releases them, just like the ghost shrimp.

 So, if you want to make sure that you always have a healthy population of red cherry shrimp in your aquarium, it is wise to keep some of the breeding adults in a separate space away from potential predators.

 You can however easily find them online or in specialty aquarium stores.
 They are still not quite as easy to find as the ghost or red cherry shrimp.
-(You can buy them here).
+(You can buy them at Amazon here).

 They will however also eat decaying fish and fish food, so if there is too much fish food available they probably won’t eat as much algae as they usually would.
 The problem with these shrimp is that breeding them is very hard.

 Now, getting the mother to carry eggs is not hard, but what is hard is getting the fry to survive.
 In nature, the fry will be carried away by ocean currents, away from the mother, where they grow up in brackish waters, plus they eat different food too.